Assistant Professor of Violin and Viola

 Violinist Solomiya Ivakhiv is noted for performing with “a distinctive charm and subtle profundity” (Daily Freeman) and enjoys an international career as a soloist and chamber musician throughout Europe, North America, and China.

-Ivakhiv, who made her debut with the Lviv Philharmonic Orchestra at the age of twelve, has appeared as soloist in the U.S. with Charleston Symphony, the International Symphony, Keweenaw Symphony Orchestra, Henderson Symphony, Londontowne Symphony, Orchestra of Southern Utah, Knox-Galesburg Symphony, AACC Symphony, and Civic Orchestra of New Haven, and extensively in her native Ukraine with the Lviv Philharmonic, Virtuozy Lvova, and the Ukrainian National Symphony.
+Ms. Ivakhiv, who made her debut with the Lviv Philharmonic Orchestra at the age of twelve, has performed recitals at Merkin Hall, Carnegie Weill Recital Hall, the Italian Academy in New York City, Jorgensen Center for the Performing Arts, CBC Glenn Gould Studio in Toronto, the Bach Festival of Philadelphia, Pickman Hall in Cambridge, MA, in addition to solo appearances with Charleston Symphony, Istanbul State Symphony, the International Symphony, Keweenaw Symphony Orchestra, Henderson Symphony, Londowntowne Symphony, Orchestra of Southern Utah, Knox-Galesburg Symphony, UNLV Symphony (Las Vegas), Ohio Valley Symphony, AACC Symphony, Ohio University, University of Nevada Las Vegas, Brown University Orchestra, University of Connecticut Symphony and Wind Ensemble as well as the Civic Orchestra of New Haven, and extensively in her native Ukraine with the Lviv Philharmonic, Virtuozy Lvova, Kyiv Camerata and the Ukrainian National Symphony.
 In China, she has appeared with the Hunan Symphony Orchestra.
-Many of her concerts have been broadcast on National Public Radio, Voice of America Radio, Ukrainian National Radio and Television, and China’s Hunan Television.
+Many of her concerts have been broadcast on National Public Radio, Voice of America Radio, WRTI, KUNR stations, Ukrainian National Radio and Television, and China’s Hunan Television.